prmr/JetUML/docs/functional/DarkMode.md

 	...
 }
 ```

 The following sequence diagram shows how `ColorScheme` and `GraphicsContext` is used to render text in diagrams:
 ![JetUML Sequence Diagram](DarkMode.sequence.png)

 1. A StringRenderer object calls RenderingUtils#drawText.
 2. The attributes of the GraphicsContext is saved.
-3. The font is set
+3. The font is set.
-4. The Fill color is obtained by first retrieving the current ColorScheme (LIGHT or DARK), which depends on the user setting, and getting the stroke color of the text.
+4. The fill color is obtained by first retrieving the current ColorScheme (LIGHT or DARK), which depends on the user setting, and getting the stroke color of the text.
 In the case of text, its fill color is the stroke color of the ColorScheme.
 5. The text is rendered.
 6. The attributes of the GraphicsContext is restored to its state before the operation.